-If you are filing an appeal state specifically what incorrect or erroneous conclusion of law or fact that is the basis for your appeal.
-In the case of an appeal you can request to make an oral argument to the Administrative Appeals Office.
+If you are filing an appeal, state specifically what incorrect or erroneous conclusion of law or fact that is the basis for your appeal.
+In the case of an appeal, you can request to make an oral argument to the Administrative Appeals Office.
 If you wish to do this you must attach a letter to your Form I-290B Notice of Immigration Appeal or Motion detailing why you cannot adequately request your appeal in writing.
 If the Administrative Appeals Office grants your request for an oral argument they will contact you about setting a date to make your argument.
 Note that you will have to supply your own interpreter if you need one when you make your oral argument.

 If you are filing a Motion to Reopen you must include new facts supported by affidavits or documentary evidence.

 Form I-290B Immigration Appeal is a form that can be used to appeal a range of immigration denials or issues.
-The immigration appeal process requires detail evidence, supporting documents, and affidavit to convince USCIS to grant your immigration appeal.
+The immigration appeal process requires detailed evidence, supporting documents, and affidavit to convince USCIS to grant your immigration appeal.
 It is vital that an immigration lawyer is consulted with before your file your form I-290B Immigration Appeal or Motion.
-If you are located in Northern Virginia then an immigration lawyer who is minutes away from Annandale VA, Alexandria VA, Arlington VA, Fairfax VA or Springfield Va can offer you a consultation to discuss your case in person.
+If you are located in Northern Virginia then an immigration lawyer who is minutes away from Annandale VA, Alexandria VA, Arlington VA, Fairfax VA, or Springfield Va can offer you a consultation to discuss your case in person.

 Are copies of documents acceptable as evidence for your immigration appeal or motion?